 You can guess what happened, yes?
 This time they were very careful in their planning and testing.
 Someone found the root cause of all cancers and with the environment becoming less toxic, the carefully chosen and secret team was quite certain they could deal with this without another extraordinary side effect.
 But... they didn't allow for one minor tweak in the virus that had two side effects — one of causing it to remain infectious long after the mild symptoms disappeared and the other, well... this was very quickly noticed.

 As all kinds of cancer mysteriously disappeared, the people who had been almost able to read minds, suddenly could.
-And those who hadn't been able to began slowly developing a specialized sense that allowed them to become fully aware of any lies spoken in their presence.
+And those who hadn't been able to so began slowly developing a specialized sense that allowed them to become fully aware of any lies spoken in their presence.
 Slowly (and it was fortunate that this process was slow because the social adjustments were tremendous), all people could tell real truth when they heard it, and knew when information given was incomplete, even when the speaker believed it true.
 In time, people even knew when their own words were not actually factual and their thinking had been in error.
 Resist as they might, they couldn't help but know.

-It seemed that the malformations in the DNA that had caused these diseases also held back certain skills.
+It seemed that the malformations in the DNA that had enabled these diseases also held back certain skills.
 Who knew?

 The institution of marriage nearly disappeared in a sea of unavoidable awareness and truth.
 This too seemed a problem for a bit, but the natural parenting instinct present in many people gradually solved that problem as well, and children began to grow up healthy and free of abuse.
 Birth control became a matter of mutual conscious choice and very few children were born who were unwanted by their parents.